cuenca-mb/pixi-napari-assistant/README.md

 Install pixi https://pixi.sh/latest/
-Create a Pixi folder and run a terminal there.
-Run `pixi init napari-assistant`
-`cd napari-assistant`

-Replace the empty toml file in that directory with the toml file in this repository?

-Run `pixi install`
+Download the folder of this repo and its contents in your local storage.
+Start a terminal from the folder and run `pixi install`

+Start napari by running
-Run `pixi run assistant`
+`pixi run assistant`